Wed 26 Sep 2012

 Setup your dns server to listen to (at least) your anycast dns interface.

-With dnsmasq, I use an /etc/dnsmasq.conf config like:
+With dnsmasq, I use an /etc/dnsmasq.conf

 interface=lo:0